viktorvishyn369/PhotoLynk/README.md

 Remote works like Local mode, but your server runs on a remote machine (VPS/home server) instead of your personal computer.

-- Install PhotoSync Server on the remote machine (headless is recommended).
+- Install PhotoLynk Server on the remote machine (headless is recommended).
 - Enable HTTPS (TLS) on the remote server so traffic is encrypted end-to-end.
 - In the mobile app (Remote), enter the server public host only (IP address or domain name only — no http(s)://, no port, no path).
 - The app connects as `https://<host>:3000` for Remote.